kubk/mobx-form-lite/docs/example-antd-api.md

 }
 ```

+- Inside the submit method, we first touch all the fields to display validation errors.
+Then we check if the form is valid, and if it is, we send the form data to the server.
-The utility `formToPlain` is not required.
+- The utility `formToPlain` is not required.
 It's a shorthand for converting the form state to a plain object.
 Manual alternative:

 ```ts
 login({